Zalewa/voyandz/README.md

 voyandz makes extensive use of pipes.
 To improve piping performance, the size of those pipes is increased using `F_SETPIPE_SZ` `fcntl` calls.
-However, Linux kernel imposes a limit on non-root users on how much memory the pipes for any given user can be consumed.
-This setting is controlled through a kernel parameter
+However, Linux kernel imposes a limit on non-root users on how much memory can be consumed by the pipes by each user.
+This limit is controlled through a kernel parameter

 ```